Uses

 I like computers that feel quiet, fast, and mine.
 I don't need my setup to look impressive.
 I need it to stay out of the way long enough for me to think.

 Some people relax by organizing their bookshelves.
-I apparently relax by adjusting window manager config.
+I apparently relax by adjusting my window manager config.

 Editor